Psychosocial Services & Support Programs

 Psychotherapy, Assessment & Initial Treatment

-The psychologist works very closely with the medical staff to create specific therapeutic and supportive interventions for each patient and his/her family.
+The psychosocial staff works very closely with the medical staff to create specific therapeutic and supportive interventions for each patient and his/her family.
 Individualized treatment plans, created at the time of diagnosis, are designed to address specific needs in an environment of comfort and hope.
 These usually involve conversation and play at the Center, the patient’s bedside, or in the hospital playroom.
-Social workers, child life specialists and psychologists employ storytelling, guided imagery, “medical play,” hypnotic suggestions, relaxation techniques, and supportive therapy in an effort to comfort and empower patient and family.
+Social workers, child life specialists and psychologists employ guided imagery, “medical play”, relaxation techniques, and supportive therapy in an effort to comfort and empower patient and family.

 Testing and Academic Services

-Neuropsychological Evaluations, Psycho-educational and Personality Testing, and School Advocacy are offered by the Center’s psychologist to map present and future concerns that may arise in the home, school, or work environment.
-Tests are intended to achieve a baseline for each child’s cognitive, memory or learning skills; they can be administered at school re-entry and maintenance levels, and once the child is off-treatment for two years.
+Psychological Evaluations, Psycho-educational Testing, and School Advocacy are offered by the Center’s psychologist to map present and future concerns that may arise in the home, school, or work environment.
+Tests are intended to achieve a baseline for each child’s cognitive, memory or learning skills; they can be administered at school reentry and maintenance levels, and once the child is off treatment for two years.
 Testing, reporting, and feedback, are provided.

 In a collaborative effort with psychology and child life, Social Work at the Cancer Center for Kids provides the following services to patients and families faced with social, emotional, and financial difficulties: